tombenke/rest-tool/docs/server.md

         });

 The order of processing is the following:
-1. `server.use(apiProxy(config.remoteHost, config.remotePort));`
+1. `server.use(proxy(servicesConfig.serviceUrlPrefix, config.remoteServices));`
-   If the `useRemoteServices` config parameter is `true` then catches every incoming call, and check the URL prefix.
-If it matches to the `serviceUrlPrefix` config parameter, then forwards the request to the `remoteHost:remotePort`.
-In other words, every service call is proxied to the remote server, but the other URLs are not.
+   The middleware catches every incoming call, and check the URL prefix with the requested URL against each item in the `config.remoteServices` array.
+If any one of them is matching, and the proxying is activated with that matching `uri`, then forwards the request to the `remoteService.host:remoteService.port`.
+In other words, every matching service call is proxied to the remote server.
 2. `server.use(server.router);`
    This is the next level of processing in order.
 When the server starts, it loads and registers all the services to the `server.router`, so  in this phase the service are provided on the normal way, if the proxy is not enabled.
 3. `server.use('/data', express.static(__dirname + '/' + '../data'));`